 Invest in Sports

-We have athletes who get sponsorship and endorsements from international companies, if you are a company why don’t you to invest in our sportsmen and women and in return earn big when they win.
+We have athletes who get sponsorship and endorsements from international companies if you are a company, why don’t you to invest in our sportsmen and women and return, earn big when they win.

 The Entertainment Industry

 It is an industry where serious investors shy away from.
 Hugely few people invest in, and those are ones who are talented in the specific sectors.

 There are many music artists out there waiting for investors who are looking for investment opportunities.

 This is one area that has been avoided for a long time, but nobody knows that Music artists, for instance, are now making millions in months.

 Films and Movies are taking shape in the country with many being released each month, and Comedy is also an area where investors need to take seriously.

 Learn from the corporate world who are investing in talent search events, comedy events and much more the media and some big companies have been leading the way it is time we soon need to start investing in talent.

 Investing in Kenya: Education